Ssimoes48/Earthquakes-Leaflet/README.md

 ![map location](Images/myMap.PNG)

 I then created baseman layers.
-Each layer has unique enhancements to the view that can help when evaluating the earthquake data.
-You can view the data in:
+Each layer adds unique enhancements to the view that assist when evaluating the earthquake data.
+You mayview the data in:

 * ‘Street View’ – up close shows street other manmade factors